ChineduOkoronkwo/CMS/README.md

 4. MSSQL Server as the database.

 Approach:
 The approach is to follow the course content and complete this project as quickly as possible.
 After that, I will come back to redesign the project, employing different design patterns as need be and using the SOLID principles to achieve total decoupling.
-Next, will be to convert the Web APIs into a micro service.
+Next, will be to convert the Web APIs into a microservices.